Deployment of FortiGate virtual appliance on Sunlight.io

 Create the instance by choosing the FortiGate image, the pre-created FortiGate flavour and the corresponding network.

-The FortiGate VM is available as soon as it is sucessfully generated.
+The FortiGate VM is available as soon as it is successfully generated.

 Access the FortiGate VM